 Item # R34 $169

-Swapping the cuckoo clock movement can be challanging if you have never done one before but these are the basic steps.
+Swapping the cuckoo clock movement can be challenging if you have never done one before but these are the basic steps.
 Take off the hands, unhook the bird off of the door and remove the hooks and rings from the chains, then flip the clock over.
 Take the back off and undo the bellow wires off of their lifters.
-This is done by opening the loop that lifts the bellow wires up and down, open the loop with a small flat screwdriver by twisting it so it will open.
-Next take out the bellows by unscrewing the screw on the outside of the side of the cuckoo clock case.
+This is done by opening the loop that lifts the bellow wires up and down.
+Open the loop with a small flat screwdriver by twisting it so it will open.
+Next, take out the bellows by unscrewing the screw on the outside of the side of the cuckoo clock case.
 The bellows will now come out and you can take the four screws out that hold the cuckoo clock movement in.
-When you receive your new cuckoo clock movement the arm that the bird sits on will have to be bent and cut to size then you can take the bird off of the old cuckoo clock movement by loosening the birds set screw and put it on the new unit.
+When you receive your new cuckoo clock movement, the arm that the bird sits on will have to be bent and cut to size, then you can take the bird off of the old cuckoo clock movement by loosening the birds set screw and put it on the new unit.
 Installation is then the reverse of what you did to remove the movement.